How to Measure For Replacement Windows

 Maybe you’re starting to notice a draft in your older home, or your windows are too resistant to opening and closing.
 Condensation might be building up between the layers of glass, or the frames are wearing away.
 If you’re noticing these signs, it’s time to replace your windows.

-You might get excited and jump into looking for replacement windows right away, but you can’t do anything yet.
+You might get excited and jump into looking for the best replacement windows right away, but you can’t do anything yet.
 The first step you must take is measuring your home windows.

 New window installation starts with knowing the exact sizes of all the windows in your home.
 Measuring might seem like an easy task, but there are some nuances you must respect if you want the perfect fit.